 Payment History Most Important

 Although late payments can drag down your FICO score tremendously, the weight of each derogatory account is diminished as time goes by, especially if your credit history is robust.
 The opposite is true if you have a relatively thin credit profile and run into a late payment early on while trying to establish credit.
-In this case, your FICO score can be affected quite dramatically as creditors have little else to come up with your score.
+In this case, your FICO score can be affected quite dramatically as creditors have little else to come up with to generate your score.

 Amounts Owed on Accounts Second Most Important Factor

-The next most important factor in determining your FICO score is the amount owed on accounts.
+The next most important factor in determining your FICO score is the amount owed on open accounts.
 This includes the total balances on each one of your lines of credit in proportion to the amount of total credit available (credit utilization).
 For example, if you’ve only got two lines of credit open, each with a $5,000 credit limit, and both lines of credit have a $4,000 balance, you’ll be left with only 20% of your total credit available.
 This can seriously drag down your credit because you’re viewed as possibly overextended, and you have little credit leftover to leverage your high debts.

 For this reason, it should be noted that closing credit cards or other credit lines will lower your total available credit, and will likely drop your FICO score as a result.
 On the other hand, you can periodically raise the credit lines on your existing credit cards as a means to increase your total available credit, without having to open new credit cards unnecessarily.
 And note that having too many lines of credit open can be a detriment to your credit score as well.